AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 #### All Ranges

-To configure the Range series, use the following methods:
+To configure the range series, use the following methods:

 * {api:anychart.core.timeline.series.Range#height}height(){api} to set the height
 * {api:anychart.core.timeline.series.Range#direction}direction(){api} to set the direction – {api:anychart.enums.Direction}anychart.enums.Direction{api}